Endava/BEEQ/README.md

 > With Volta, you can select a Node engine once and then stop worrying about it.
 You can switch between projects and stop having to manually switch between Nodes.

-Once you have Volta installed, whenever you change to the Bee-Q folder locally, it will switch to the right Node version pinned on the `package.json`:
+Once you have Volta installed, whenever you change to the BEEQ folder locally, it will switch to the right Node version pinned on the `package.json`:

 ```json
   "volta": {